 - Saturday, 26 December: St Stephen’s Day (Stephenstag) – generally considered a normal working day in Geneva, Jura, Neuchâtel, Valais, Vaud;

 - Thursday, 31 December: Restoration Day (R) – Geneva; a commemoration of the re-establishment of Geneva as a republic in 1813.

 - 2–4 March: Carnival; although not typically an official public holiday, this is a widely-celebrated Swiss holiday

-- Sunday, 25 October: Clocks go back one hour as daylight saving time (DST) ends
+- 25 October (Sunday): Clocks go back one hour as a result of daylight saving time (DST) ending

 Swiss National Day

-Every year on 1 August, Switzerland celebrates the founding of the Swiss Confederation in 1291.
-Each Swiss commune offers a day of federal unity with firework displays, concerts, public speeches, and presentations.
-Thousands of people attend festivities in the largest cities (Zurich, Basel, Geneva, Bern, and Lugano).
-The main celebrations take place at the Rhine Falls near Schaffhausen and at the Ruetli Meadows alongside Lake Lucerne.
+Every year on 1 August, Switzerland celebrates one of the country’s most important holidays: the founding of the Swiss Confederation in 1291.
+Each Swiss commune offers a day of federal unity with firework displays, concerts, public speeches, as well as presentations.
+In fact, thousands of people attend festivities in the largest cities (Zurich, Basel, Geneva, Bern, and Lugano).
+The main celebrations take place at the Rhine Falls near Schaffhausen in addition to the Ruetli Meadows alongside Lake Lucerne.

 Carnival in Switzerland

 Carnival in Switzerland is an unwritten license for the normally well-behaved Swiss to let their hair down.
-Parades, events, and parties take place across the country, with certain areas hosting bigger events.
-See events in our guide to carnival in Switzerland.
+Parades and events take place across the country, while some areas host massive parties.
+You can also read more about the best events in our guide to carnival in Switzerland.